-- · changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, including changes from the impact of the current COVID-19 pandemic and sharp declines in energy price; - · our ability to continue to effectively manage our business due to the disruptions caused by the current COVID-19 pandemic; - an economic downturn could impair our portfolio companies' ability to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - · such an economic downturn could disproportionately impact the companies that we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - a contraction of available credit and/or an inability to access the equity markets that could impair our lending and investment activities, including as a result of the COVID-19 pandemic; - · interest rate volatility that could adversely affect our results, particularly to the extent that we use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in foreign companies, particularly to the extent that we receive payments denominated in foreign currency rather than U.S. dollars; - · our future operating results, including our ability to achieve objectives as a result of the COVID-19 pandemic; - · our business prospects and the prospects of our portfolio companies, including the impact of the COVID-19 pandemic thereon; - · our contractual arrangements and relationships with third parties; - the ability of our portfolio companies to achieve their objectives, including as a result of the COVID-19 pandemic; - · competition with other entities and our affiliates for investment opportunities; - $\cdot \quad \text{ the speculative and illiquid nature of our investments;} \\$ - · the use of borrowed money to finance a portion of our investments; - the adequacy of our financing sources and working capital;
+- changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, including changes from the impact of the current COVID-19 pandemic; - our ability to continue to effectively manage our business due to the disruptions caused by the current COVID-19 pandemic; - an economic downturn could impair our portfolio companies' ability to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - such an economic downturn could disproportionately impact the companies that we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - a contraction of available credit and/or an inability to access the equity markets that could impair our lending and investment activities, including as a result of the COVID-19 pandemic; - interest rate volatility that could adversely affect our results, particularly to the extent that we use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in foreign companies, particularly to the extent that we receive payments denominated in foreign currency rather than U.S. dollars; - our future operating results, including our ability to achieve objectives as a result of the COVID-19 pandemic; - our business prospects and the prospects of our portfolio companies, including the impact of the COVID-19 pandemic thereon; - our contractual arrangements and relationships with third parties; - the ability of our portfolio companies to achieve their objectives, including as a result of the COVID-19 pandemic; - competition with other entities and our affiliates for investment opportunities; - the speculative and illiquid nature of our investments; - the use of borrowed money to finance a portion of our investments; - the adequacy of our financing sources and working capital; - the loss of key personnel;

-- the loss of key personnel; - the timing of cash flows, if any, from the operations of our portfolio companies and the impact of the COVID-19 pandemic thereon; - the ability of our external investment adviser, Runway Growth Capital LLC ("RGC"), to locate suitable investments for us and to monitor and administer our investments and the impacts of the COVID-19 pandemic thereon; - the ability of RGC to attract and retain highly talented professionals; - · our ability to qualify and maintain our qualification as a regulated investment company ("RIC") under Subchapter M of the Code, and as a business development company ("BDC"); - the occurrence of a disaster, such as a cyber-attack against us or against a third party that has access to our data or networks, a natural catastrophe, an industrial accident, failure of our disaster-recovery systems, or consequential employee error; - · our ability to receive exemptive and/or no-action relief from the SEC to conduct certain co-investments or joint transactions that may be otherwise prohibited; - · the effect of legal, tax and regulatory changes; and - the other risks, uncertainties and other factors we identify under "Risk Factors" in Part I, Item 1A of our annual report on Form 10-K for the fiscal year ended December 31, 2019 and in our other filings with the Securities and Exchange Commission (the "SEC").
+- the timing of cash flows, if any, from the operations of our portfolio companies and the impact of the COVID-19 pandemic thereon; - the ability of our external investment adviser, Runway Growth Capital LLC ("RGC"), to locate suitable investments for us and to monitor and administer our investments and the impacts of the COVID-19 pandemic thereon: - the ability of RGC to attract and retain highly talented professionals; - our ability to maintain our qualification as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), and as a business development company ("BDC"); - the occurrence of a disaster, such as a cyber-attack against us or against a third party that has access to our data or networks, a natural catastrophe, an industrial accident, failure of our disaster-recovery systems, or consequential employee error; the effect of legal, tax and regulatory changes; and - the other risks, uncertainties and other factors we identify under "Risk Factors" in Part I, Item 1A of our annual report on Form 10-K for the fiscal year ended December 31, 2019 and in our other filings with the Securities and Exchange Commission (the "SEC").